Smallpox vaccine: Early vaccination

 In the early empirical days of vaccination, before Louis Pasteur's work on establishing the germ theory and Joseph Lister's on antisepsis and asepsis, there was considerable cross-infection.
 William Woodville, one of the early vaccinators and director of the London Smallpox Hospital is thought to have contaminated the cowpox matter – the vaccine – with smallpox matter and this essentially produced variolation.
 Other vaccine material was not reliably derived from cowpox, but from other skin eruptions of cattle.

 During the earlier days of empirical experimentation in 1758, American Calvinist Jonathan Edwards died from a smallpox inoculation.
 Some of the earliest statistical and epidemiological studies were performed by James Jurin in 1727 and Daniel Bernoulli in 1766.
 In 1768, Dr John Fewster reported that variolation induced no reaction in persons who had had cowpox.

-Edward Jenner was born in Berkeley, England as an orphan.
+Edward Jenner was born in Berkeley, England.
 As a young child, Jenner was variolated with the other schoolboys through parish funds, but nearly died due to the seriousness of his infection.
 Fed purgative medicine and going through the bloodletting process, Jenner was put in one of the variolation stables until he recovered.
 At the age of 13, he was apprenticed to apothecary Daniel Ludlow and later surgeon George Hardwick in nearby Sodbury.
 He observed that people who caught cowpox while working with cattle were known not to catch smallpox.
 Jenner assumed a causal connection but the idea was not taken up at that time.
-From 1770 to 1772 Jenner received advanced training in London at St Georges Hospital and as the private pupil of John Hunter, then returned to set up practice in Berkeley.
+From 1770 to 1772 Jenner received advanced training in London at St. George's Hospital and as the private pupil of John Hunter, then returned to set up practice in Berkeley.

 Perhaps there was already an informal public understanding of some connection between disease resistance and working with cattle.
 The "beautiful milkmaid" seems to have been a frequent image in the art and literature of this period.
 But it is known for certain that in the years following 1770, at least six people in England and Germany (Sevel, Jensen, Jesty 1774, Rendall, Plett 1791) tested successfully the possibility of using the cowpox vaccine as an immunization for smallpox in humans.